What is syphilis?

 approx. 4-10 weeks after infection

-Treponema pallidum then progressively spreads throughout the body via the bloodstream.
-At this stage, the following symptoms may occur:
+The bacteria (Treponema pallidum) spreads throughout the body via the bloodstream.
+Stage 2 symptoms may include:

 • Skin rash on the trunk and on the palms of the hands and soles of the feet